TLDR; I switched to Fathom. You can find a comparison table at the bottom.

 They offer a lot of configuration when you want to start tracking, which is perfect if you want these options.

-My choices were narrowed down between Plausible and Fathom, they have a lot of social proof behind them, and both do a lot of things great.
+My choices were narrowed down between Plausible and Fathom, they have a lot of social proof behind them, and both do great things.

 Plausible is open source, and you can even opt to self-host it.

 It's a two-person team, and the story behind the product is inspiring.

 It's not the cheapest product, but you must realize you are paying for your data to be respected.